Government of the 26th Dáil: Nomination of Taoiseach

 On 11 February, Albert Reynolds and John Bruton were proposed for the nomination of the Dáil for appointment by the president to be Taoiseach.
 The nomination of Reynolds was carried and he was appointed by the president.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Albert Reynolds proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.

 Reynolds did not re-appoint Ray Burke, Mary O'Rourke and Gerry Collins, while promoting critics of Haughey like David Andrews, Séamus Brennan, and Charlie McCreevy into senior ministerial positions.
 Reynolds also promoted a number of younger TDs from rural constituencies like Noel Dempsey and Brian Cowen, to cabinet position.
 Bertie Ahern remained as Minister for Finance.

 Attorney General

 On 12 January 1993 Harry Whelehan SC was appointed by the president as Attorney General on the nomination of the Taoiseach.